FabriXWork User GuideFabriXWork User Guide

 Creating interactive learning materials is challenging:

-• ❌ Need to make complex concepts more hands-on and memorable
+• Complex concepts are hard to make hands-on and memorable

 What You Will Achieve